bblinder/Log-Spitter/README.md

 This is a simple log parser tool that filters log files for certain keywords, then spits them out in a text document.

-Once you've installed the ZIP, double-click the file called "INSTALL".
+Once you've installed the ZIP, double-click the file called `logspitter`.
 This will launch the Terminal.

 You may need to enter your password and/or authorize it via your Mac's Security and Privacy section.

-(While the install script is primarily meant for Mac OS X, the logspitter itself will run on any unix/linux system, should you choose to manually install it yourself.)

-(NOTE: if you've previously installed the tool, run the UNINSTALL script first.)
+(NOTE: if you've previously installed the tool, run the 'UNINSTALL' script first.)

 To use the Log Spitter, simply open a Terminal and type "logspitter", then at the prompt, drag in the log file and hit Enter.
+You may also double-click the `logspitter` file.

 Once you hit Enter, it will open a new text file with the relevant keywords.